-Methods of Demonstrating Proficiency: In order to fulfill the language requirement for the MA in English, students must demonstrate reading knowledge of one other language other than English by passing a translation test, or taking course work, or submitting the departmental form on which the student's advisory committee affirms that the language is the student's primary language.
+Methods of Demonstrating Knowledge: In order to fulfill the language requirement for the MA in English, students must demonstrate knowledge of one other language other than English by passing a translation test, or taking course work, and submitting the departmental form - found here: http://english.okstate.edu/graduate-studies/graduate-forms - on which the student's advisory committee affirms that the language is the student's primary language.
 Students who elect to take a translation test must choose from among the following languages: French, German, Greek, Italian, Latin, Old English, Russian, and Spanish.
 The language requirement must be fulfilled prior to taking the MA Qualifying Examinations or defending the MA Thesis.